symfony-cmf/symfony-cmf-docs/bundles/routing_auto/exists_actions.rst

 ~~~

 The ``use`` action will simply take the existing path and use it.
 For example,
-in our post example the first builder unit must first determine the blogs
+in a forum the builder unit must first determine the category path, ``/my-category``,
-path, ``/my/blog``, if this path exists (and it should) then we will *use* it
-in the stack.
+if this path exists (and it should) then it will be *used* in the stack.

 This action should typically be used in one of the content path builder units
-to specify that we should use the existing route, on the other hand, using
+to specify that it should use the existing route.
+On the other hand, using
 this as the content name builder action should cause the old route to be
 overwritten.

-Example:

 .. configuration-block::